Enter Loan Details

 3. 3Select your loan term in years.

-When you take out a loan, each monthly payment is split between interest (the cost of borrowing) and principal (reducing the balance).
+When you take out a loan, each monthly payment is split between interest (the cost of borrowing) and principal (reducing the balance you owe).
 In the early months, most of your payment goes toward interest.
 Over time, more goes toward principal — this is called amortization.

 Tips to Get a Lower Loan Rate

-• Improve your credit score before applying (aim for 720+)
+• Improve your credit score before applying — aim for 720+ for the best rates

 • Make a larger down payment to reduce the loan-to-value ratio

-• Choose a shorter loan term — lenders offer lower rates
+• Choose a shorter term — lenders typically offer lower rates for shorter terms

-• Consider a credit union — they often beat bank rates
+• Consider a credit union — they consistently beat bank rates by 1–2%

 Frequently Asked Questions

-The interest rate is the basic cost of borrowing.
-APR (Annual Percentage Rate) includes the interest rate plus fees and other costs, giving you the true annual cost of the loan.
-Always compare APRs when shopping for loans.
+The interest rate is the basic cost of borrowing as a percentage.
+APR (Annual Percentage Rate) includes the interest rate plus origination fees and other lender charges, giving you the true annual cost.
+Always compare APRs — not just interest rates — when shopping for loans.

 Shorter terms mean higher monthly payments but you pay far less total interest.
-Longer terms lower monthly payments but increase total cost.
-If you can afford the higher payment, a shorter term saves significant money.
+A $25,000 loan at 8.5% costs about $3,814 in interest over 5 years — but $8,270 over 10 years.
+If you can afford the higher monthly payment, a shorter term saves significant money.

 Most personal and auto loans allow early payoff without penalties.
-However, some loans have prepayment penalties — check your loan agreement.
-Paying extra toward principal each month can save hundreds or thousands in interest.
+However, some loans have prepayment penalties — always check your loan agreement before signing.
+Paying even a small extra amount toward principal each month can shorten your term and save hundreds in interest.